kohidave/proton-jinja-template-validation-action/README.md

-# AWS Proton Template Rendering Validation
+# AWS Proton CFN Template Validation Action

 This action makes it easy for you to validate changes to an AWS Proton CloudFormation/Jinja based template.
 Whenever a pull request is created that touches a template file, this action will: